DCC-UAB/XNAPproject-grup07/QUESTIONS.md

 We start with a high learning rate: 0.01.
 And there are 4 times that val_accuracy is lower the previous one, so the learnig rate decreaes from 0.01 to 0.001, and 0.0001, until 1-06, which is the minimum lr.

+After trying with freezing by blocks, these are the results we finally get: